AashnaNarang/Elevator/README.txt

 Help fix failing test cases.
 Fix various bugs in the code.
 Clean up print statements.
-Debug issues appearing with 4 elevators.
+Test + debug issues appearing with 4 elevators.

 ## Krishan
 Implement transient fault (error code 1).
 Add usage of elevator Ids to Floor Event class.
-Debug issues appearing with 4 elevators.
+Test + debug issues appearing with 4 elevators.

 ## Abdalla
 Alter the system to parse error codes from text files.
 Add code in scheduler to thrown an exception/shut down system if the scheduler is about to tell the elevator to make an illegal move.
-Test cases.
+Worked with Isaac and Dani to fix test cases.

 ## Dani
 Iteration 4 JUnit test cases.